 In the face of rising costs, it’s understandable that companies are looking to reduce their labor spending and total benefits costs.
-In fact, SHRM found that 46 percent of employers are taking steps to reduce the cost of medical plans in 2018 by offering lower-cost, high-deductive plans.
+In fact, back in 2018 SHRM found that 46% of employers were taking steps to reduce the cost of medical plans by offering lower-cost, high-deductive plans.
+This trend doesn’t show any sign of stopping soon.
 Many organizations are feeling the pressure to do even more with less—fewer employees, fewer resources and smaller budgets.
 So, what can you do to confront the labor cost issue head-on and find solutions?

 Gain better visibility into payroll costs

 As the saying goes, “Know your enemy.”
 Understanding the root of the problem is absolutely necessary to finding a solution.
 Having an accurate picture of your labor costs allows you to identify trends and pinpoint the issues.
 Start by asking questions like: Are we overspending on labor?
 Are we underutilizing our workforce?
 Are we properly managing overtime?
 If your overtime costs have been unusually high lately, uncovering the root cause will depend on having accurate payroll data that is easily accessible.
 From there, you can identify trends and insights into when the most overtime hours were being logged, which departments or employees were working overtime and whether a similar peak occurred in the past.
 Armed with the right data, you will be able to create a strategy to correct the problem.